amrrs/article-spell-checker/readme.md

-## Article Spell-Checking with Newspaper (The wonderful article summarization PyLib)
+## Article Spell-Checking with Newspaper (The wonderful article summarization Python Library)

 ### Importing Newspaper for article extraction, PyEnchant for Spell Checking, re & nltk for text operations